 Be a member of NAIS

 Have a current Head of School who has served a full 2 years (Traditional Grant) or 3 years (Leadership Grant) before a proposal from the school can be considered and must remain in the role for the period of time specified to raise the match

 Not have applied for funding from the EE Ford Foundation within the last 4 years

-- If a school or association has received a grant from the Foundation in the past, it must have shown that it has been a good steward of our prior philanthropy.
+- If a school has received a grant from the Foundation in the past, it must have shown that it has been a good steward of our prior philanthropy.
 This includes timely submission of stewardship reports and appropriate accounting for any past grants that included funds for permanently restricted endowments.